soumyaranjanswaincan/loan_analysis_project/README.md

 - Recall: The ability of the model to capture all true positive cases.
 - F1-Score: The harmonic mean of precision and recall, providing a single metric to balance both.

+## Deployment and validation

+The model was hosted as an API using Flask app.
+We created a HTML form with javascript for posting the input data

 ## Results
 1. Logistic Regression
 Accuracy: 80.35%